Commonly asked questions on the legal issues relating to sexual orientation discrimination in the workplace

 HR needs to set behavioural expectations through policies, including communicating a zero tolerance approach to both sexual orientation and gender reassignment discrimination.
 However, policies alone won’t bring about change; policies need to be brought alive by the behaviour of everyone in the organisation and HR need to ensure workplace cultures are an inclusive and safe space for everyone.

-The CIPD is a Stonewall Global Diversity Champion, and we’re proud of our work to demonstrate diversity and inclusion in the workplace.
+The CIPD is a Stonewall Global Diversity Champion and we’re proud of our work to demonstrate diversity and inclusion in the workplace.
 This includes recently published internal policies on Transitioning at Work, and refreshing our policies to ensure all our language is inclusive.
-We have a broad Diversity and Inclusion Group which among its subgroups has representation for LGBT colleagues.
-We're marching again in the 2018 London Pride parade led by our LGBT+ & Friends group.
+We have a broad Diversity and Inclusion Group which includes representatives from HR.
+We marched again in the 2018 London Pride parade led by our LGBT+ & Allies group.

 What is sexual orientation and gender identity?

 Sexual orientation is defined by Stonewall as ‘a person’s emotional, romantic and/or sexual attraction to another person'.